microsoft/vscode-arduino/README.md

 - **Arduino: Verify**: Build sketch.

 ## Options
 The following Visual Studio Code settings are available for the Arduino extension.
-These can user preferences `Ctrl + ,` or workspace settings (.vscode/settings.json).
+These can be set in global user preferences `Ctrl + ,` or workspace settings (.vscode/settings.json).
 The later overrides the former.

 ```json
 {